Right to Appeal in Kuwait

 What is this right?

-• Further appeal on legal grounds can be made to the Court of Cassation (Kuwait's highest court).
+• A further appeal on legal grounds only can be made to the Court of Cassation (Mahkamat al-Tamyiz) — Kuwait's highest court.

-• The appeal period is usually 20 days from the date of the judgment for criminal cases.
+• The appeal period is usually 20 days from the date of judgment for criminal cases — this is a strict deadline.

-• You can appeal both the conviction and the sentence.
+• You can appeal both the conviction and the sentence — or just one of them.

-• The prosecution can also appeal if they believe the sentence is too lenient.
+• The Public Prosecution can also appeal if it believes the sentence is too lenient.

 When does it apply?

-• You have been convicted of a criminal offence and believe the verdict or sentence is wrong.
+• You have been convicted of a criminal offence by the Court of First Instance and believe the verdict or sentence is wrong.

-• The appeal deadline has not yet passed (typically 20 days).
+• The 20-day appeal deadline has not yet passed.

-• You want to challenge a legal error made by the lower court.
+• You want to challenge a legal or procedural error made by the lower court — for example, admission of illegally obtained evidence.

-• File your appeal within 20 days of the judgment — missing this deadline forfeits your right.
+• File your appeal within 20 days of the judgment — your lawyer should begin preparing immediately after conviction.

-• You can request to remain on bail while the appeal is pending.
+• You can request to remain on bail while the appeal is pending — the appeals court decides this.

 What should you NOT do?

-• Do not file an appeal without legal counsel — the process is technical and requires proper legal briefs.
+• Do not file an appeal without legal counsel — the process requires formal legal briefs in Arabic.

-• Do not assume the Court of Cassation retries facts — it only reviews legal and procedural errors.
+• Do not assume the Court of Cassation retries the facts — it only reviews whether the lower courts applied the law correctly.

 You came here to know your rights — help someone else know theirs.